Jammy2211/PyAutoLens/README.rst

 |license| |nbsp| |code-style| |nbsp| |arXiv|

 When two or more galaxies are aligned perfectly down our line-of-sight, the background galaxy appears multiple times.
-This is called strong gravitational lensing, & **PyAutoLens** makes it simple to model strong gravitational lenses, like this one:
+This is called strong gravitational lensing and **PyAutoLens** makes it simple to model strong gravitational lenses, like this one:

 .. image:: https://github.com/Jammy2211/PyAutoLens/blob/development/imageaxis.png